 The International Energy Agency (IEA) in June 2020 pointed out that further action is required to reach the 7.92-megatonne target it has set for annual low-carbon hydrogen production capacity by 2030, as part of an effort to deliver on three energy-related sustainable development goals.
 Electrolytic hydrogen presently accounts for less than 0.1 per cent of dedicated hydrogen production worldwide, meaning the rising demand for hydrogen continues to be satisfied largely with fossil fuels.

 With the cost of renewable electricity declining, the interest in electrolytic is soaring.

-“As a small country, Finland cannot be the world leader in the entire value chain,” acknowledged Helena Sarén, head of smart energy at Business Finland.
+“As a small country, Finland cannot be the world leader in the entire value chain,” acknowledged Helena Sarén, head of Zero Carbon Future mission at Business Finland.
 “Identifying parts of the value chain where we can have a major role in the future is important.”